 - A family history of diabetes

-- Are of a race or ethnic group with a genetic predisposition for this type of diabetes
+- Being of a race or ethnic group with a genetic predisposition for this type of diabetes

 - Being overweight

-- Have other metabolic syndrome conditions such as high blood pressure, low HDL or "good" cholesterol, or high triglycerides
+- Having other metabolic syndrome conditions such as high blood pressure, low HDL or "good" cholesterol, or high triglycerides

 What lifestyle factors affect my chances of getting this type of diabetes?